• Loon Sounds

 Why is the picture jerky or fuzzy?

 Sometimes video jitter is the fault of the our equipment or our internet provider.
-When there is a lot of movement, like wind on the water, the camera is overworked or we run out of upload internet capacity.
-We broadcast in 1080p resolution and strive for 15-20 frames/second.
+When there is a lot of movement, like wind on the water, the camera is overworked or we run out of internet capacity.
+We broadcast in 1080p resolution and strive for 30 frames/second.
 If you think the problem may be on your end, adjust the resolution on your YouTube page, using the gear in the lower right under the picture.
 A high resolution (1080p) will reduce fuzziness.
 If you are on a slow network, reduce the resolution to lower your bandwidth consumption.

 Who do I contact if I have a problem or question?